-What vaccines are these?
+What vaccines are available?

-Each has now been approved for use in multiple countries across the globe, with a few other vaccines rolling out on a country by country basis.
-Worldwide, more than 50 other vaccines are in various stages of clinical trials.
+Each has now been approved for use in multiple countries across the globe, with a few other vaccines rolling out on a country-by-country basis.
+Worldwide, more than 90 other vaccines are in various stages of clinical trials.

-Both the Pfizer/BioNTech and Moderna vaccines went through the standard three phases of clinical trials—Phase 1, where it is administered to a small number of people to show initial safety, Phase 2 to hundreds of people split into groups by things like age, ethnicity, and background to show how different types of people react to the vaccine, then Phase 3, in which it is given to tens of thousands of people, tested against a placebo.
+Each vaccine went through the standard three phases of clinical trials—Phase 1, where it is administered to a small number of people to show initial safety, Phase 2 to hundreds of people split into groups by things like age, ethnicity and background to show how different types of people react to the vaccine, then Phase 3, in which it is given to tens of thousands of people, tested against a placebo.
 Because of the speed needed for development, both vaccines were approved to go through animal clinical trials at the same time as human Phase 1 clinical trials.

 Do COVID vaccines and diabetes mix well?

-In the UK, two healthcare workers who received the Pfizer/BioNTech vaccine during initial general population rollout experienced severe allergic reactions for which they administered adrenaline autoinjectors.
+In the UK, two healthcare workers who received the Pfizer/BioNTech vaccine during the initial general population rollout experienced severe allergic reactions for which they administered adrenaline autoinjectors.
 Both individuals had a history of severe anaphylactoid reactions for which they carry adrenaline autoinjectors anyway, so if you are a person who does tend to experience severe allergic reactions, it is recommended that you not receive the Pfizer/BioNTech vaccine at this time.
 Other vaccines may be better indicated for your use.
 If you do not have a history of severe allergic reactions, there is no reason to expect you will experience one from a vaccine.